jwiegley/newartisans/posts/2017-05-04-monads-are-monoids.md

 isomorphism.
 This leaves me free to choose either as the product object for the Haskell category.

+Note: Cartesian categories are not used in the final result, I just want to clarify the difference between this, and a product category.
+Cartesian can be seen as an internal product, and product categories as an external product.

 ### Product categories

 Whereas cartesion categories tell us more about the internal structure of some